Fine Art Consignment in the time of COVID-19: How safe is your Art?

 And, before any talk of 'perfection', it goes without saying that a written consignment agreement is a must.

-But as we know, it is not all the time when an artist has the luxury of properly papering the transaction.
+But as we know, it is not all the case that an artist has the luxury of properly documenting the transaction.
 It is here were a number of states stepped in to aid the artist.

 The states step in: state fine art consignment statutes